francoarmando1911/francoarmando1911/README.md

     My name is Franco Armando, I am a student of the University Technician in Programming at UTN.
     <br><br>
     I deeply enjoy studying programming, especially the Java language and its related technologies, through a self-taught approach.
-    My areas of knowledge include Java (POO), Spring Boot, Maven, Python, Django, HTTP-REST and relational databases such as MySQL.
+    My areas of knowledge include Java (POO), Spring Boot, Maven, Python and relational databases such as MySQL.
     <br><br>
-    I am always looking to learn and apply design patterns such as DAO, Factory and Builder to improve application development.
+    I am currently studying and learning about the JavaScript language and its library React, applying TypeScript and Tailwind for styles.
     <br><br>
     I consider myself a responsible, hard-working and constant person, with a strong desire to expand my knowledge.
     I have the ability to quickly adapt to new situations and challenges, which allows me to interact comfortably with people of different levels and backgrounds.